Introduction

 Develop a suite of Manuals and Standard Operating Procedures – Administrative and Business Process Manual, Facility Manuals & Network Manuals – capture the technical and operational information.

-Develop a tool that is used regularly/daily by staff, which contains all relevant information empowering staff to perform their daily tasks with minimum supervision and thereby enables referencing, staff guidance and promotes informed decision making and contributes to an effective and efficient service.
+Develop a tool that is used regularly/daily by staff, containing all relevant information, empowering staff to perform their daily tasks with minimal supervision, enabling referencing, staff guidance, and informed decision-making, and contributing to an effective and efficient service.

 It is greater than just a document – it is a knowledge base but start with a hard copy document and move forward from there.